Franklin Large Igneous Province

 A Neoproterozoic Coronation Sill on the mainland south of Coronation Gulf, east of Kugluktuk.
 This is just one of dozens of parallel sills slicing through Nunavut's western mainland, each with the same shallow dip to the north.
 They form a series of ramparts on land and many linear sets of islands out in the ocean.

-The Franklin Large Igneous Province is a Neoproterozoic large igneous province in the Canadian Arctic of Northern Canada.
-It represents one of the largest large igneous provinces in Canada, consisting of the Natkusiak flood basalts on Victoria Island, the Coronation sills on the southern shore of the Coronation Gulf and the large Franklin dike swarm, which extends for more than 1200 km across the Canadian Arctic Archipelago and northwestern Greenland.
-The Franklin Large Igneous Province covers an area of more than 1100000 km2 and erupted more than 700 million years ago over the course of about two million years.
-Sulfur emissions during the eruption and weathering of the new rock following it may have contributed to a snowball Earth event known as the Sturtian glaciation.
+The Franklin Large Igneous Province (FLIP) is a large igneous province in the Canadian Arctic of Northern Canada.
+It is one of the most extensive large igneous provinces in Canada, extending for more than 1200 km across the Canadian Arctic Archipelago and northwestern Greenland.
+The FLIP covers an area of more than 1100000 km2.
+It consists of the Natkusiak flood basalts on Victoria Island, the Coronation sills on the southern shore of the Coronation Gulf and the large Franklin dike swarm.

+The FLIP erupted more than 700 million years ago and lasted over the course of around two million years.
+The eruptions of this province represent one of the largest magmatic episodes in the geological record of Earth and had major effects on its climate.
+The weathering of the newly created rock increased drawdown of carbon dioxide, possibly cooling the global temperature of Earth enough to begin a period of its history known as snowball Earth.

+History

+Studies on the U-Pb geochronology in zircon and baddeleyite crystals from sills that are associated with the FLIP show that the emplacement of magma in this province was rapid, occurring around 719.86 ±0.21 and 718.61 ±0.30 million years ago during the Cryogenian period.